 - 120 ml (1/2 cup) store bought eggnog

 - 120 ml (1/2 cup) full fat sour cream

 - 1/4 teaspoon ground nutmeg

 - 60 grams (1/4 cup) unsalted butter, room temperature

 - 60 ml (1/4 cup) thickened or heavy cream, room temperature

 - Place your cookie crumbs in a large mixing bowl.
-Melt your butter in the microwave, then pour over the cookie crumbs and mix well.
+Melt your butter in the microwave, then pour over cookie crumbs and mix well.
 It should resemble wet sand.
-Place your crumbs into your prepared pan and press down gently to form one even layer.
+Place your crumbs into your prepared pan and press down gently to form an even layer.
 Pop in the fridge.

-- Next, add your cream cheese to a large mixing bowl and beat until smooth and creamy.
+- Add cream cheese to a large mixing bowl and beat until smooth.
 Add sugar and vanilla and beat again.
-Then add your eggs, one at a time, until combined.
+Then add eggs, one at a time, until combined.
 Add eggnog, sour cream and spices and beat until smooth and creamy but try not to over mix.

 - To make maple caramel, place maple syrup and brown sugar in a medium saucepan over medium heat.
 Cook, stirring for 3-4 minutes or until sugar dissolves.
 Add butter and stir until smooth.
 Add cream and stir until smooth.
 Heat caramel for an additional 1-2 minutes.
 Then pour into a heatproof bowl and leave to cool for 15 minutes.
 Finally, place in the fridge for at least 1 hour to thicken.

 - To serve cheesecake, pour over maple caramel.
 Cut into slices.